notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 - `nppLogNulContentCorruptionIssue.xml`: This is a zero-byte file that allows Notepad++ to write a logfile to `%AppData%\Notepad++\nppLogNulContentCorruptionIssue.log` in the case of certain crashes, which can help the developers debug issues resulting from the crash.
 If you want to prohibit that logfile from being created, delete this config file; but that will mean that you will not be able to provide the useful information to the developers if a crash causes issues for you; delete at your own risk.
 This config file _must_ go in the Notepad++ installation folder; it will not be recognized in the `%AppData%\Notepad++` hierarchy or in the cloud settings folder.
 (New to v8.1.9.3.)

+- `nppLogNetworkDriveIssue.xml`: This is a zero-byte file that allows Notepad++ to write a logfile to `c:\temp\nppLogNetworkDriveIssue.log` in the case of certain network drive issues.
+(New to v8.1.9.3.)
+    - This should be used if you are getting "This file has been modified by another program" when dealing with network drives (like a Samba server, or other filesystems access by `\\machinename\path\`).
+    - Create this zero-byte file either next to `notepad++.exe` or in the `%AppData%\Notepad++` directory.
+    - Create directory `c:\temp\` if it doesn't exist.
+    - Start `notepad++.exe`, and wait until you get the file status (timestamp) detection error from the network drive.
+    - If the errors occur, there should be some trace in "C:\temp\nppLogNetworkDriveIssue.log".
+    - This log can be shared with the developers to help them improve Notepad++'s network handling (create an issue [here](https://github.com/notepad-plus-plus/notepad-plus-plus/issues) and attach the logfile along with your other details).

 - `session.xml`: Stores the current [session](../session/) information.
 Overwritten on every exit of Notepad++ if [**Settings > Preferences > Backup > Remember current session for next launch**](../preferences/#backup) is enabled.
 If you want sessions that you control, use **File > Save Session...** to save it; the file is safe to edit; and you can reload that session at any time using **File > Load Session...**.
 This config file _must_ go in the Notepad++ installation folder; it will not be recognized in the `%AppData%\Notepad++` hierarchy or in the cloud settings folder.

 - `userDefineLang.xml` and `userDefineLangs\*.xml`: Configuration location for the [**User Defined Languages**](../user-defined-language-system/) feature.

+- `v852NoNeedShortcutsBackup.xml`: Tracks whether your macros definitions in `shortcuts.xml` have been updated per the v8.5.3 rules
+    - This file is created the first time you save a recorded macro after upgrading from Notepad++ v8.5.2 (or older) to Notepad++ v8.5.3 (or newer)
+    - When this file is created, it will also create `shortcuts.xml.v8.5.2.backup`
+    - After this file is created, Notepad++ won't check any more whether `shortcuts.xml` has been updated
+    - See [v8.5.3 `shortcuts.xml` updates](#v8-5-3-shortcuts-xml-updates) (above) and this Notepad++ Community [FAQ entry](https://community.notepad-plus-plus.org/topic/24464/faq-desk-v8-5-3-and-newer-macros-and-run-menu-commands) for more details

 ## Validating Config-File XML